On air and online: Thursday, June 25 – Sunday, June 28

 About the tour:

-To mark America’s 250th birthday in 2026, The Thacker Mountain Radio Hour will honor the significant contributions of Mississippi voices to the American cultural heritage.
+To help mark America’s 250th birthday, The Thacker Mountain Radio Hour is honoring the significant contributions of Mississippi voices to America’s cultural heritage.

-In three live radio shows featuring Mississippi Hills musical talent and literary traditions, Thacker will ground our stage in the context of 250 powerful years of American history.
+In this four-part road series, we’ll not only highlight Mississippi’s distinct (and ongoing) musical talent and literary traditions, we’ll also ground our stage in the context of 250 powerful years of American history.

-From the porch to the airwaves, we’ll link the Mississippi towns of Columbus, Holly Springs, and New Albany in a three-town tour that proves what we’ve always known: local stories are America’s story.
+From the porch to the airwaves, we’ll link the Mississippi author hometowns of Columbus, Holly Springs, New Albany and Jackson to illustrate what we’ve always known: local stories are America’s story.

-This special America 250 series is intrinsically linked to the Mississippi Hills National Heritage Area, a region where Appalachian and Delta traditions meet and where literature, music, civil rights, and Native American history weave together into a uniquely American tapestry.
+This special America 250 series (airing each weekend from Thursday, June 18 through the Fourth of July) is intrinsically linked to the Mississippi Hills National Heritage Area, a region where Appalachian and Delta traditions meet.
+It is also where literature, music, civil rights, and Native American history weave together into a uniquely American tapestry.

-Each stop on the tour is selected as an example of the way that our rich, layered stories foster the culture of creative expression synonymous with national identity.
-Hosted on historic sites, the road shows unite live performance, place-based storytelling, and community memory to celebrate how the voices of North Mississippi continue to echo through our national story.
+Hosted on historic sites, the road shows unite live performance, place-based storytelling, and community memory to celebrate how the voices of Mississippi continue to echo through our national story.

 5 pm (CT) Mississippi Public Broadcasting